Sunrise and Sunset across the Burin Peninsula

 With so many coastlines and so many beautiful panoramic vistas, the visitor to Newfoundland and Labrador has a very good problem: where can one find the best sunrise and sunset?
 This question will elicit as many answers as there are islands to rise over and inlets to set down in.
 That said, it is really hard to beat the sunrise over Placentia Bay and the sunset across Fortune Bay.

 The best view of the sunrise is from Cook's Lookout Trail.
-I featured this trail in a previous blog post about great hill top hikes as a great sunrise hike.
+It was also featured in a previous blog post about great hill top hikes as a great sunrise hike.
 This trail, in the town of Burin, can be found just off the main road.
 The path has been developed and offers the perfect moderate difficulty hike.
 It's short enough so you need only start just before pre-dawn.
 It's clearly marked as not to get lost, but it has enough inclines over rocky terrain to get the blood flowing.

 The trail circles around the hill's backside, offering magnificent views of the surrounding communities.
-At the back of the hill, it meanders upward past bubbling brooks and lilypad filled ponds until the trees and shubbery give way to rockier terrain.
+At the back of the hill, it meanders upward past bubbling brooks and lily pad filled ponds until the trees and shrubbery give way to rockier terrain.

 At the end of the day, make your way to the Fortune Head Ecological Reserve.
 This reserve is the site of 565 million year old fossils (whose story is told at the Fortune Head Interpretation Centre on the wharf in the Town of Fortune).
-From here, one can see the northern portion of the French Island of Miquelon – together with St. Pierre, these islands make up a French Territory. the sun will descend upon the islands, covering Fortune Head in a golden and brilliant light.
+From here, one can see the northern portion of the French Island of Miquelon – together with Saint-Pierre et Miquelon; these islands make up a French Territory.
+The sun will descend upon the islands, covering Fortune Head in a golden and brilliant light.